poteto/hiring-without-whiteboards/README.md

 - [Great Minds, PBC](https://greatminds.recruitee.com) | Washington, DC | Zoom interview, technical interview discussing past real world experiences as well as knowledge of tools that will be used for position
 - [Gridscale](https://gridscale.io) | Cologne, Germany / Remote | Intro video call for open Q&A, followed by intro with hiring manager, team fit with the whole team plus a small real-world problem to solve, followed by final round with hiring manager and/or c-level/founder.
 - [Gruntwork](https://www.gruntwork.io) | Remote | Paid, take-home project with pair coding
-- [GTM Sportswear](https://gtmsportswear.com/careers) | Manhattan, KS / Remote | Remote pairing session, then a take-home test.
 - [Hacktiv8](https://hacktiv8.com) | Jakarta, Indonesia | Phone call for quick project & personal introduction followed by Video call interview with project owner for discussion about the project and general question on how the project should be solved.
-- [Happypie](http://www.happypie.com) | Uppsala, Sweden | Takehome exercise with code review after, in-person interview
-- [Harvard Library Innovation Lab](https://lil.law.harvard.edu/collaborate/) | Cambridge, MA | Take home project that mirrors work we might do on a [Sketch](https://lil.law.harvard.edu/sketches/) and follow up discussion after.
+- [Harvard Library Innovation Lab](https://lil.law.harvard.edu) | Cambridge, MA | Take home project that mirrors work we might do on a [Sketch](https://lil.law.harvard.edu/sketches/) and follow up discussion after.
 - [Hashnode](https://hashnode.com/careers) | Remote | Phone/video call interview for quick personal introduction -> a take-home coding exercise based on real world example -> take-home task discussion -> culture fit session.
 - [Hashrocket](https://hashrocket.com) | Chicago, IL/Jacksonville Beach, FL | Remote pairing session, paid week pair programming with everyone on the team
 - [HeavenHR](https://heavenhr.com) | Berlin, Germany | Take home project based on the candidate's experience and future responsibilities.
 Then discussion about the solution